Billy Hopwood: Casting

-Character development
+Development

 Crellin told Digital Spy that Billy originally wanted to make money and live a "champagne lifestyle like everybody else has."
 He said that Billy perceives everyone else as having cars, houses and normal jobs.
 He thinks that they have not worked hard for these acquisitions.
 Billy "wants what they've got and does whatever he can to get it."
 Crellin said that Billy turns to robbery because he is not "very intelligent".
 In the character's back story, he took drugs, took part in business raids, sought involvement in an "inner-city gang", and carried firearms.
 Crellin said that if Billy had a different background then "he would have been a very different man".
 Billy is a "product of his environment" and just wants to live a life where he has his own house and possessions.
 Billy's desire for more and his lack of achievement force him to make "some ridiculous and monumental mistakes."

 In December 1998, Billy commits a robbery at the local post office and which results in a struggle with postmaster Vic Windsor (Alun Lewis).
 Vic is killed during the struggle.
 Crellin said that Billy did not go out of his way to murder Vic.
 He "turned up unexpectedly and in the struggle he banged his head, he didn't actually deliberately murder him."

 When Billy is released from prison, Crellin said that Billy just wants contact with his sons Andy Sugden (Kelvin Fletcher) and Daz Eden (Luke Tittensor).
 Crellin explained that Billy "gets a very mixed response due to his past behaviour, Andy struggles, he's bound to struggle, and I think he's going to struggle for a long, long time."
 Billy wants to "lay down some kind of roots" in the village because he has spent his life being a drifter or incarcerated.
 Billy is not a good father because he is from a dysfunctional family himself.
 It is "difficult" for Billy to be a parent because he was never given an example as a child.